airpair/choose-meteor-for-your-next-software-project/post.md

 I’ve been using Meteor for over two years now, and it continues to grow on me.

 I'll never bash Rails, other Node/JavaScript stacks, or Python/Django.
-They’re good choices too, but for me, they’re just not as modern, simple, or fun as Meteor.
+They’re good choices too.
+But for me, they’re just not as modern, simple, or fun as Meteor.

 Most web/mobile developers are at least *intrigued* by modern JavaScript development, if they haven't already dove into it.